portableant/staffordshire-hoard/README.md

 ![A screenshot of the original website](assets/screenshots/3950750826_f6fd3f0252_b.jpg)

-This repository holds a Jekyll port of the original Textpattern site that I built in 2009 with my wife for the launch news of the discovery of the Staffordshire Hoard with zero budget and very short notice for the 24th September 2009.
-I have ported a version from the first month of creation, it later had a few more design elements like the Art Fund logo, news articles have been imported up to the last date possible to extract from the Wayback Machine.
+This repository holds a Jekyll port of the original Textpattern site that I built in 2009 with my wife.
+This was created for the launch news of the discovery of the Staffordshire Hoard, with zero budget and at very short notice for the 24th September 2009.

+We made this together in a day, I wrote the code and sorted out the content management system, my wife (Kate Kelland) labelled all the images on Flickr.
+The original image set had 500k views in the first 5 days, and the website had 175k visitors on the day that news broke of the discovery ([more on Academia](https://www.academia.edu/2259655/Meeting_public_interest_in_the_Staffordshire_Hoard)).

+I have ported a version from the first month of creation, it later had a few more design elements like the Art Fund logo.
+The only more up to date section is for news articles, which have been imported up to the last date possible to extract from the Wayback Machine.

+## What's missing?

 Nothing has been done to change it to meet latest WCAG guidance or to make this mobile device friendly 📲 as this is meant to be a replica of what I created back then (it's basically replicating the front end, devoid of a backend CMS and now has human readable markdown files).

 I have dropped two elements - search and Google Translate.

-We made this together in a day, I wrote the code and sorted out the content management system, my wife (Kate Kelland) labelled all the images on Flickr.
-The original image set had 500k views in the first 5 days, and the website had 175k visitors on the day that news broke of the discovery ([more on Academia](https://www.academia.edu/2259655/Meeting_public_interest_in_the_Staffordshire_Hoard)).
+Flickr image imports via the old api.

+## Archived snapshots
 You can find the archived versions on the [Wayback machine](https://web.archive.org/web/20230706125313/http://www.staffordshirehoard.org.uk/) and see when it was changed to a wordpress site, run by Staffordshire County Council.
 The hoard was named best archaeological discovery at the British Archaeology Awards in July 2019.

 ## Structure 🧱